systeminit/si/app/docs/src/reference/change-sets.md

 :::tip

 A change set is like an auto-rebasing git branch that can never have conflicts.
-Unlike tracking state in Git, they are tailor made for the dynamic, fluid nature of how infrastructure changes, regardless of how those changes were made.
+Unlike tracking state in Git, they are tailor-made for the dynamic, fluid nature of how infrastructure changes, regardless of how those changes were made.

 :::